openecmr/ecmr/README.md

 ## Usage
 Open eCMR has a cloud offering which is available at https://www.openecmr.com.
 Usage is free for the first 100 consignment notes per month.

-You can also op to self-host and create custom builds of the applications.
+You can also self-host the application and create custom builds of the applications.

 ## Participate
-Right now we are most interested in getting feedback from shippers and carriers.
+We are interested in getting feedback from shippers and carriers.
 Please create an account at https://www.openecmr.com and try out the app.
 Create a Github issue if the app doesn't support your workflow, if you see a bug, if things are not user-friendly.
 Let's build Open eCMR together.

 ## License